 - Students, Alumni and Community Borrowers may not check material out of the library if they owe $5.00 or more in Course Reserve Fines, processing fees, or have lost material.

-Payment for lost material and processing fees may be made at the Cashier's Office or online in the Student Center
+Payment for lost material and processing fees may be made at Student Business Services or online in the Student Center

 Drop your materials off at the Circulation Desk.
 Two book drops are also available outside of the library.